-The 3rd segment times only apply when the speed is at the maximum for the division.
-After the 3rd segment, the speed control algorithm will be to set the speed to the base selected speed.
 When the speed is below the maximum for the division, the third segment will not be used with the exception that it may not exceed the maximum speed time for the event division.
 (Please note that if this happens, it is likely that the speed control is not working according to the intended algorithm and the manufacturer and the TC Chairman should be notified).
-The manufacturer's algorithm in the less than maximum speed case is to set the mechanism to the base speed setting (no overspeeding and no underspeeding) in the 3rd segment.